 The 2016 Master Plan for MPAs requires the California Department of Fish and Wildlife to conduct a Review of the MPA Network every 10 years to inform the adaptive management process at the core of the MPA Management Program.
 Based on the best available science and lessons learned during regional MPA implementation, this 10-year review cycle was determined to be more biologically appropriate and administratively sustainable than the 5-year review cycle recommended by the 2008 Master Plan.

-The Review will focus on the four pillars of the MPA Management Program - Outreach & Education, Research & Monitoring, Enforcement & Compliance, and Policy & Permitting - and corresponding evaluations of progress towards the goals of the MLPA.
-The Review will consider all available sources of information about the MPA Network, including scientific assessments of ecological and socioeconomic monitoring results, MPA enforcement data, shared knowledge and data from California Tribes and Tribal Communities, and input from the broader ocean community.
+The Review focuses on the four pillars of the MPA Management Program - Outreach & Education, Research & Monitoring, Enforcement & Compliance, and Policy & Permitting - and corresponding evaluations of progress towards the goals of the MLPA.
+The Review considers all available sources of information about the MPA Network, including scientific assessments of ecological and socioeconomic monitoring results, MPA enforcement data, shared knowledge and data from California Tribes and Tribal Communities, and input from the broader ocean community.

-The California Department of Fish and Wildlife will produce a final report, which it will present to the California Fish and Game Commission (FGC) in February 2023.
-This informational presentation will not be an adoption hearing, nor is the FGC expected to take any immediate formal action at this meeting.
+The California Department of Fish and Wildlife released a final Review report (PDF) January 2023, and presented it to the California Fish and Game Commission (CFGC) in February 2023.
+This informational presentation (PDF) was not an adoption hearing, and the CFGC did not take any immediate formal action at this meeting.

-The Review final report and associated presentations will be publicly available, and will contain the following components:
+The Review final report and associated presentations is publicly available, and contains the following components:

 - An assessment of the MPA Network's progress toward MLPA goals;